 As freeing as it may seem to work in the gig economy, it also comes with some restraints.
 Unlike traditional workers who have a steady income, steady hours, and benefits they can fall back, many Canadians who work in the gig economy are faced with financial insecurity due to the low pay, irregular hours, volatile payments, and lack of benefits.

-Slow Payments – Due to slow-paying customers and the inability to accept different modes of payments, gig workers struggle with slow payments.
+- Slow Payments – Due to slow-paying customers and the inability to accept different modes of payments, gig workers struggle with slow payments.

-Low Pay – According to Statistics Canada, gig workers have a low annual income with it averaging around $4,300 annually.
+- Low Pay – According to Statistics Canada, gig workers have a low annual income with it averaging around $4,300 annually.
 In fact, approximately 50% of gig workers had at least one wage job in addition to their gig job.

-Lack of Job Benefits – If you get sick or need a day off due to an emergency, gig workers don’t have paid time off, insurance, or retirement funds to fall back on.
+- Lack of Job Benefits – If you get sick or need a day off due to an emergency, gig workers don’t have paid time off, insurance, or retirement funds to fall back on.
 They literally cannot afford to.

-Inconsistent Income – Gig workers don’t have a set number of hours they work, so their income is usually quite volatile.
+- Inconsistent Income – Gig workers don’t have a set number of hours they work, so their income is usually quite volatile.
 Moreover, work is not always readily available even though you are.

-Inability to get Credit – Banks typically require a healthy credit score and a steady income to approve you for a loan.
+- Inability to get Credit – Banks typically require a healthy credit score and a steady income to approve you for a loan.
 However, with a volatile income, many traditional banks won’t give gig workers a loan.

-Types of Loans Available For Gig Workers
+Loans For Gig Workers - Faqs

 Being a gig worker can be rewarding and more engaging than a regular 9 to 5 job, but it’s important to be aware of the difficulties people face in this industry.
 Due to the irregularity of their jobs, many banks are unwilling to lend to gig workers.
 Fortunately, alternative lenders have different lending standards and are able to support gig workers and their businesses during financially difficult times.